What is a Conditional Use Permit (CUP)?

 How to Get Started:

-2. The actual Conditional Use Permit process begins with a Neighborhood Meeting.
-The Neighborhood Meeting involves acquiring a list of all property owners within a 300’ radius of the property and mailing them an invite to a meeting to discuss the project.
-The meeting can be held no sooner than 10 days after the mailing has been sent and must be held between 5:30 p.m. and 8:00 p.m.
-M-F at a location convenient for attendees to get to (such as the subject property site).
+1. The meeting can be held no sooner than 10 days after the mailing has been sent and must be held between 5:30p and 8:00p Monday - Friday at a location convenient for attendees to get to (such as the subject property site).
 Please complete a Radius Request Form and submit it to building@gardencityidaho.org.
 It is important to keep the list of those who you notified, a copy of the letter that they received, and a sign-in sheet (even if no one came to the meeting) to submit with your application materials.

 3. Due to legal noticing requirements, there is an application submittal ‘deadline’ for every month’s meeting.
 Prior to submitting the application, please make sure that it is complete and that all requested materials (identified on the application) are submitted with the application.
 If the application is late or incomplete it will not be scheduled for hearing.